 SAST

-Static application security testing (SAST) is a white box testing method that analyzes application source code to find security vulnerabilities and any weaknesses that can open the application to attacks.
+Static application security testing (SAST) is a white-box testing method that analyzes application source code to find security vulnerabilities and weaknesses that can open the application to attacks.
 SAST tools analyze an inactive application by examining its source code, binaries, and byte code for design and coding flaws.

 Software developers use SAST to identify and remediate flaws in application source code during the early phases of the software development life cycle (SDLC) before deploying to production.
-It is possible to run SAST scans in these phases because SAST does not require a running application or deployed code.
+SAST scans in these phases are possible because they do not require a running application or deployed code.

 By running SAST early in the SDLC, developers get real-time feedback.
 This information helps resolve code issues before passing it to more advanced phases of the SDLC.
 However, developers must run SAST regularly to ensure they catch vulnerabilities whenever the application undergoes a new build or code is released or checked.